Acquired Brain Disorder

 Client Benefit Services

-Staff in the Client Benefit Services’ (CBS) department of The Moore Center are available to help clients 18 or older and their families to review their current benefits, answer questions and resolve issues to ensure you receive all the benefits you are entitled to receive.
-They can help you determine eligibility for and apply for state and federal medical and financial benefits, including but not limited to:
+Staff in the Client Benefit Services’ (CBS) department of The Moore Center are available to help Area Agency eligible individuals 18 or older and their families.
+Services include things such as reviewing their current benefits, answering questions and helping to resolve issues to ensure that Area Agency clients receive all the benefits they are entitled to receive.
+They can also help determine benefit eligibility for clients and assist with the application process for state and federal medical and financial benefits, including but not limited to:

 - State of NH Medicaid programs including APTD, ANB, MEAD